i365dev/LetterDrop/README.md

 ### How to setup the notification service?

 Currently LetterDrop uses [AWS SES](https://aws.amazon.com/ses/) to send emails.
 You need to create an AWS account and configure SES to send emails.
 After that, you need to create a Cloudflare Worker as a notification service.
 The code is very simple, you can use the ChatGPT to generate the code.

+### How to handle the failed emails?

+LetterDrop uses the Cloudflare Queues to handle the failed emails.
+You can use the Cloudflare dashboard to monitor the failed emails and replay them in the dead-letter queue.

 ## What is the next step?